learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 ## Summary

-In this lab you learned how to calculate the covariance and correlation between variables.
+In this lab, you learned how to calculate the covariance and correlation between variables.
 You also looked at mean normalization and dot products.
 Finally, you learned how to calculate these measures using pandas built-in methods.